clarity-pm/clarity/docs/faq.md

 ## Is Clarity based on Scrum?

+No. Fundamentally, Clarity and Scrum are two completely different frameworks, with different set of goals and approaches how to achieve said goals.
+While the two might look similar at a first glance, Clarity is designed to serve as a general work management framework, while Scrum is generally product and software development oriented.

-No. Some concepts are similar while others are not.
-For example, in Scrum, a Sprint (delivery cycle in Clarity) should cause deliverable.
-This is not the case in Clarity - a delivery cycle is a unit of planning and does not forecast a deliverable result explicitly.
-This is what Goals are used for.
-And there are many such differences, explicit and implied.
+For example, in Scrum, a Sprint (delivery cycle in Clarity) should normally result in deliverable or increment to a product.
+This is not the case in Clarity - a delivery cycle is a unit of planning and does not forecast a deliverable result explicitly - this is what Goals are used for.
+There are many such differences, explicit and implied.

-Clarity is designed focusing slightly on Teams with significant to total ownership in the work being performed - usually self-managed, cross-functional product or service teams.
+Clarity is designed focusing on Teams with significant to total ownership in the work being performed - usually self-managed, cross-functional product, services, delivery and other teams.

 It is best to avoid a general comparison between the two.
 Both Scrum and Clarity are sufficiently different to cover distinct use cases and different organizational goals.
-Before deciding for one or another, test both in your organization and industry specifically, and draw conclusions from there.
-General comparisons are rarely useful when organizational diversity is considered.

 ## Is Clarity an Agile framework?